muralitheda/gcp-cloud-usecases/README.md

-This project was inspired by [Irfan from Inceptez Technologies](https://github.com/mohamedirfan?tab=repositories).
+This project was teached by [Mr. Mohamed Irfan from Inceptez Technologies](https://github.com/mohamedirfan?tab=repositories).

 This README outlines various use cases for Dataproc clusters, focusing on data migration, lifting & shifting existing workloads, and modernizing data pipelines for cost savings and optimization.